 Permits Required.
 Before requesting an inspection/test, construction permits related to the scope of work involving the installation of or modification to fire protection equipment and systems must be posted at the inspection or test location.
-For detailed information about FPD and DPWES construction permit requirements, consult the permit requirements section of our website.
+For detailed information about FPD and DPWES construction permit requirements, consult the installation permit requirements section of our website.

 Who Can Request an Inspection/Test?
 Appointments for acceptance inspections/tests shall only be requested by either the installing contractor, the person who obtained the FPD Permit, or the party responsible for payment.
 No Exceptions!

 Scheduling an Inspection/Test.
 Acceptance inspections and tests may be scheduled as follows:

 - Schedule by Telephone.
 Call 703-246-4821, during scheduling hours, 6 a.m. to 2 p.m., Monday through Friday.
 Due to the increased workload of office personnel, you may be asked to request an inspection or test by fax or email.